jwood3994/Vestari-Hagafellsjokull_GlacierModeling_OGGM/README.md

 3. Create future projections of the glacier for the year 2100 using different climate models and to asses area, volume and run-off patterns simulated by the model.

+4. Assess the significance of findings in broader terms of Iceland's hydroelectric industry and comparing results to previous simulations/other forms of glacier and hydrological modelling.